danwalterlink/vault/dnd.brew.md

 ie. containers are infusables

 spellcasting:
 action surge type restrictions?
 -> cost backloading. action surge - attempt thing and then pay resources.

-sharpshooter
-  [no quarter]: you treat half as no and 3/4 as half cover and other foes do not impede line of sight. you can use any attack maneuver with ranged weapons
-  focus: if you haven't moved this turn +1 to attack and damage rolls with ranged attacks. eagle eyed: no disadvantage max range; you can discern color even in dim environments.

-close-quarters shooter
+## additional rules

-healing:
+### healing:
 : receiving over your biggest hit dice worth of hp in healing:
   - makes you hungry;
   - while hungry makes you starving.
   - while starved depletes hit dice a number of hit dice could have rolled (rounded up).
-  - while starved and without adequate hit dice additionally gives you one level of exhaustion.
+  - while starved and without adequate hit dice additionally gives you one level of exhaustion. h2

+#### Potions
+: healing potions restore health according to : minor healing potion (2d4 + constitution modifier) ||
+: HoT: when you roll for healing of a potion and roll beneath half max, you heal for 1/2 max. anything over 1/2 is restored over time at (1/2 number of dice) hp/round.
+(the following makes frequent cooking and/or magical food a necessity for adventurers)

-degrees of success:
+### degrees of success:
 combat: critical failure/success
   slight failure: slight chance of minor weapon damage (knick, bend or tear),
   failure: failed by 5 or more: automatic minor weapon damage, slight chance of major weapon damage (rendering unusable or less effective).
 Can use reaction to mitigate. critical failure: automatic major weapon damage.
 Can use reaction to mitigate.

-Potions
-: healing potions restore health according to : minor healing potion (2d4 + constitution modifier) ||
-: HoT: when you roll for healing of a potion and roll beneath half max, you heal for 1/2 max. anything over 1/2 is restored over time at (1/2 number of dice) hp/round.
-(the following makes frequent cooking and/or magical food a necessity for adventurers)
+### feats
 ![[Brew|dendron://dnd/dnd.brew.feats]]

+#### sharpshooter
+  - no quarter: you treat half as no and 3/4 as half cover and other foes do not impede line of sight.
+  - versatile: you can use any attack maneuver with ranged weapons
+  - focus: if you haven't moved this turn +1 to attack and damage rolls with ranged attacks.
+  - eagle eyed: no disadvantage max range; you can discern color even in dim environments.

+-> change max distance on bows based on strength
+: 300 long; below 10 str: 300ft
+  half for every negative ASMod

+#### close-quarters shooter